 Join our experts in our new webinar series exploring the challenges facing the digital economy.
-The upcoming webinar in on Wednesday, 30 October and will discuss tax compliance trends in the US and other jurisdictions.
+Join our experts in our new webinar series exploring the challenges facing the digital economy.
+The upcoming webinar is on Tuesday, 21 January, and will discuss digital services taxes around the world and their future under OECD developments.

 All webinars will begin at 11:00 am EST on each of the dates listed below and are scheduled to run for approximately 60 minutes.